 Some centres across Birmingham and Solihull have temporarily closed due to the low number of patients attending during the Coronavirus pandemic.
 Please check before attending.

-Do not attend a walk-in centre if you have any Coronavirus symptoms.
-Please call NHS 111 or go online at https://111.nhs.uk/
+Do not attend a urgent treatment centre if you have any Coronavirus symptoms.
+You can order a coronavirus test by clicking here or by calling 119.

-South Birmingham GP Walk-in Centre, 15 Katie Road, Selly Oak, Birmingham, B29 6JG
+South Birmingham GP Urgent Treatment Centre, 15 Katie Road, Selly Oak, Birmingham, B29 6JG

 |Seven days a week: 8am-8pm|